smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 schedule date and/or the optional frequency registered in the LSAM Job Tracking Parameters master record.
-But if the request is accepted, SAM-SS returns a job initiation message (TX1) to the LSAM enabling the job\'s completion status to be sent to SAM-SS when the job completes.
+But if the request is accepted, SAM-SS returns a job initiation message (TX1) to the LSAM enabling the job's completion status to be sent to SAM-SS when the job completes.
 From this point forward, the job can be viewed in Schedule Operations in the User Interface of OpCon.
-If the request is rejected by SAM-SS, the LSAM records an error code of SMA0014 which can be viewed in the LSAM\'s Job Tracking Log display.
+If the request is rejected by SAM-SS, the LSAM records an error code of SMA0014 which can be viewed in the LSAM's Job Tracking Log display.

 When the LSAM determines that a job has qualified for job tracking or